 - In Where in the World is Carmen Sandiego? this is one of the songs that plays during flying scenes.
 In fact, there are two versions of "Ride of the Valkyries", a straight orchestral version and an electric guitar version.

-- In the Visual Novel G-Senjou no Maou, the main character's sister, who is a figure skater, uses this music as background to her freestyle performance.
+- In G-Senjou no Maou, the main character's sister, who is a figure skater, uses this music as background to her freestyle performance.
 The theme is also used as background music while the main character is planning his undying vengeance over a classmate who accidentally damaged one of his classical music CDs (appropriately, it was a performance of Wagner).

 - Although it doesn't appear in the game itself, the official strategy guide for the original Command & Conquer denies that GDI A-10 pilots listen to heavy metal and Ride of the Valkyries during combat.